 By the early 19th century the boots became all the rage among the British aristocracy.
 Then, in 1853, Hiram Hutchinson, an American-British industrialist founded a rubber company in France to make footwear, and the rest is splishy-splashy history.

 Luckily, Sugru bonds beautifully to wellington boots, it’s strong, waterproof, and stays flexible when set.
 So it’s perfect for patching up the leaks or simply having fun with your footwear.
-See how to fix your boots.
+See how to fix your rain boots with Sugru.

 13. It’s a bug’s life 🐛